shellscape/webpack-plugin-serve/recipes/create-react-app/README.md

 ## 🍲 Create-React-App App

 Since it was built to hide configuration from developers, `create-react-app` actually makes it harder to use great plugins like this one.
+In this recipe, we'll show how to use `create-react-app` with `webpack-plugin-serve` without having to eject.

 ### ☠️ Warning ☠️